 - More than 50 employees (on one or more business premises)

 Salary compensation is conditioned on the company still paying full salary to the employees in the salary compensation period - even though the company is suffering hard financially due to COVID-19.
 The employees in risk of being terminated are not allowed to work but must discharged from duty with full salary in the compensation period.

-Furthermore, only employees employed before 9 March 2020 may be covered.
+Only employees employed before 9 March 2020 may be covered.